wpilibsuite/frc-docs/source/docs/software/driverstation/manually-setting-the-driver-station-to-start-smartdashboard.rst

 .. note:: If WPILib is not installed to the default location (such as when files are copied to a PC manually), the "C++" or "Java" buttons may not properly launch the SmartDashboard.
 To have the DS start the SmartDashboard when it starts up you have to manually modify the settings for the Default Dashboard.

-.. warning:: This is not needed for most installations, try using the appropriate :ref:`Dashboard Type setting <driver-station:Setup Tab>` for your language first.
+.. warning:: This is not needed for most installations, try using the appropriate :ref:`Dashboard Type setting <docs/software/driverstation/driver-station:Setup Tab>` for your language first.

 Set Driver Station to Default
 -----------------------------